Thank you for being conscious about your choices and caring for the well-being of our planet.

 What about the packaging?

-Each pair of glasses comes with a free 100% biodegradable bamboo case as well as an organic cotton cloth.
+Each pair of glasses comes with a free 100% FSC certified cork case as well as a recycled micro fiber cleaning cloth.
 As for packaging, unlike the commonly used plastic bubble wraps, we are grateful to collaborate with a local print shop to provide us with their wasted paper to reuse.

 Featuring 100 solar panels and geothermal heating, the lab is a carbon neutral lens manufacturing facility.
 Made in Canada we support our local suppliers, which means less shipping and a lower carbon footprint.
 A thermal recapture system recovers heat from lens manufacturing process to heat the lab.
 In other words, when we coat a lens, we heat our building.